 Students who need additional financial aid are advised to apply to relevant aid programs.
 Loans of up to $3500 per year, repayable over a four-year period beginning after graduation, may be available from the Jewish Free Loan Association to qualified Los Angeles County residents.
 Students must apply and arrange terms directly with the Association.

 Tuition payments are due upon registration for each term unless an alternative payment plan has been arranged and a Payment Agreement signed by the student.
 A “payment due” date will be specified by the Registrar; if payment is not made by that date, the student will lose his/her place in the classes.

 Students paying tuition fees by check all at once, by post-dated checks on installment plan, or by automatic bank debit rather than a credit card will receive a 3% discount on tuition only.
 However, the discount will be rescinded if a check bounces or an automatic debit fails to clear.

 Reducing Number of Classes

 Changes in registration are permitted within the first two weeks of classes of a regular semester.
 If the change results in a lower number of classes, a full refund of the difference in tuition is permitted.
 After two weeks, no refunds are given.
-In mini-terms, tuition is refunded only if cancellation is before the start of class.
+In mini-sessions (intensives), tuition is refunded only if cancellation occurs before the start of class.